mycrew-online/fenix-a319-czech-airforce-liveries/README.md

 ## 🎯 Role & Capabilities

 Designed as short- to medium-range transport jets, the A319CJ accommodates VVIP passengers, such as government officials, heads of state, and other dignitaries.
-Powered by two CFMI CFM56 engines, the interior layout varies by mission, capable of carrying 10–43 passengers in luxury or up to 124 in standard configuration, with additional fuel tanks significantly extending its range.
+Powered by two CFMI CFM56 engines, the interior layout varies by the customer misson, capable of carrying 10–43 passengers in luxury or up to 124 in standard configuration, with additional fuel tanks significantly extending its range.
 Under the 24th Transport Air Base at Prague–Kbely, these aircraft serve state-priority flights, including presidential and ministerial transport, as well as air ambulance and SAR operations.

 ## 🌍 Missions & Use Cases